easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

 ## Example module hierarchy: HDF5

 !!!
-Warning
+Warning "Example not suitable for LUMI"
-    **This exercise will only work if you have write access to the software installation prefix**, because EasyBuild will try to copy the installation log file to each installlation directory.
+    **This exercise is meant for a system where the common toolchains can be used and requires an indpendent EasyBuild installation in your personal file space**, because EasyBuild will try to copy the installation log file to each installation directory.

 Now that we know more about hierarchical module naming schemes, let us see how EasyBuild can help us with generating a hierarchical module tree.